-(E) After receipt of a third-party resource, ODM may be billed for the balance.
-For each day the medicaid eligible individual is enrolled in hospice, the total reimbursement for hospice services cannot exceed the per diem rate for the appropriate code specifying the appropriate level of care.
+(F) After receipt of all third-party resources, including private insurance, and taking into account patient liability for room and board, ODM may be billed for the balance owed to the designated hospice, except for services covered by individuals receiving hospice through managed care.
+For each day the medicaid eligible individual is enrolled in hospice, the total reimbursement for hospice services cannot exceed the medicaid per diem reimbursement rate.

-(F) Medicaid eligible residents of NFs or ICF-IIDs who are enrolled in a medicare or medicaid hospice program are not entitled to medicaid-covered bed-hold days.
+(G) Medicaid eligible residents of NFs or ICF-IIDs who are enrolled in a medicare or medicaid hospice program are not entitled to medicaid-covered bed-hold days.
 It is the hospice's responsibility to contract with and pay the NF in accordance with rule 5160-3-16.4 of the Administrative Code.
 It is the hospice's responsibility to contract with and pay the ICF-IID in accordance with rule 5123:2-7-08 of the Administrative Code.

-(H) For any services related to the terminal illness, providers must bill the hospice provider directly unless the services were for concurrent curative treatment of the terminal illness for individuals under age twenty-one.
-Providers billing for concurrent curative treatment must comply with, and will only be reimbursed according to, all the requirements for medicaid providers in Chapter 5160-1 of the Administrative Code.
+(I) For any services related to the terminal illness, non-hospice providers must bill the designated hospice provider directly unless the services were for concurrent care of the terminal illness for individuals under age twenty-one.
+Providers billing for concurrent care must comply with, and will only be reimbursed according to, all the requirements for medicaid providers in Chapter 5160-1 of the Administrative Code.